 If you need more practice, here is another list of 20 string coding questions.

-Tree data structure is a data structure that allows you to store your data in a hierarchical fashion.
-Depending on how you store data, there are different types of trees, such as a binary tree, where each node has, at most, two child nodes.a
+The tree data structure is a data structure that allows you to store your data in a hierarchical fashion.
+Depending on how you store data, there are different types of trees, such as a binary tree, where each node has, at most, two child nodes.

 Along with its close cousin binary search tree, it's also one of the most popular tree data structures.
 Therefore, you will find a lot of questions based on them, such as how to traverse them, count nodes, find depth, and check if they are balanced or not.

-A key point to solving binary tree questions is a strong knowledge of theory, e.g. what is the size or depth of the binary tree, what is a leaf, and what is a node, as well as an understanding of the popular traversing algorithms, e.g. pre-, post-, and in-order traversal.
+A key point to solving binary tree questions is a strong knowledge of theory, like what is the size or depth of the binary tree, what is a leaf, and what is a node, as well as an understanding of the popular traversing algorithms, like pre-, post-, and in-order traversal.